 The strings program has really evolved over the last few years, part of that being getting physically into the community more.
 By playing in different locations throughout the area the program aims to bring music to everyone.

 “We of course put on the concerts every concert cycle so there is now a fall one, a winter one, and then two spring concerts and that’s open to the community of course.
-We also perform at the firehouse at the Holiday Walk every winter and we do a few various things throughout the year but those are the main consistent ones,” Huber said.
+We also perform at the firehouse at the Holiday Walk every winter and we do a few various things throughout the year but those are the main consistent ones,” String student leader Noah Huber (12) said.

 The Holiday Walk performance is done at the firehouse in Fort Thomas, so students get to perform to the community while in the community.